 - Enhancement of the CO2 recovery on carbon capture processes by means of novel and energetically more efficient technologies for the regeneration.
 It involves the experimental study in a bench-scale fixed adsorption column.

 -Design and construction of lab-scale set-ups for continuous dynamic carbon capture measurements.

-- Recycling of polymeric waste: catalytic pyrolysis of polymeric waste for the conversion into intermediate added-value chemicals and/or potential new fuels.
+- Recycling of polymeric waste: catalytic pyrolysis of mixed polymeric waste for the conversion into added-value chemicals and/or materials.